News from the open internet

 Why?
 Because almost all of these experiences are funded by advertising.
 And with authentication, we finally solve the foundational problem of cookies.
 Authentication, and the cross-channel identifiers that support it (such as Unified ID 2.0 and others), allows advertisers to manage campaigns optimally across all channels.
 They can see, for example, if a certain audience group has seen a particular ad on a streaming platform, and then manage the frequency of that ad for the viewer across all channels.
 Advertisers have no interest in bombarding users with the same ad over and over.
 They know it’s not good for their brand.
 But until now, they haven’t had great tools for managing that.

 This dynamic also has the potential to greatly improve the consumer experience.
-Not simply because we won’t have to sit through the same ad over and over, but because ultimately we’ll see fewer, more relevant ads.
+Not simply because we won’t have to sit through the same ad over and over, but because ultimately we could see fewer, more relevant ads.
 If I’m a foodie and a golfer, would I rather see a few targeted ads on those topics or many more ads on random topics?

 As Unified ID 2.0 becomes more ingrained into the internet’s data ecosystem, and as it is deployed by more of the world’s leading publishers (including many of the top streaming TV organizations), we’re already starting to see the benefits.
 Increasingly, advertisers gravitate to ad impressions where UID2 is present, and they are willing to pay meaningfully more for those impressions.
 Unilever, for example, recently found that ad impressions containing UID2 were 12 times more effective at reaching its target audience across Disney content than with traditional identifiers.